prasunnaik/sentiment-api/README.md

-Subject: Leave Request for University Convocation – October 5–7, 2026

-Dear [Name],

-I hope you are doing well.

-I would like to request leave from October 5 to October 7, 2026, as I will be attending my university convocation.
+I wanted to clarify whom I should contact for approval of my PTO from October 5–7 for my university convocation.

-I checked with my People Advisor, Ashish Kulkarni, regarding the leave approval process.
-He advised me to contact my Resource Manager (RM) for the approval.
-However, I have not yet been assigned a Resource Manager, and currently, I can only see you listed as my Deployment Professional.

-Therefore, I wanted to check with you regarding the appropriate process for applying for and getting approval for my leave.
-Please let me know if I should submit the request through you or if you could connect me with the appropriate Resource Manager.

-I would appreciate your guidance, as I need to make the necessary arrangements for my convocation.
+I have not been assigned a Resource Manager or Project Manager.
+I can only see my People Advisor and Deployment Professional assigned.
+Should I contact my Deployment Professional for the leave approval, or is there someone else I should reach out to?

-Thank you for your help.
+Thanks for your guidance.